gir-ma/cse15l-lab-reports/Lab_Report_3/Bugs_and_Commands.md

     }
   }
 ```
 In this one, it iterates through the first half of the array up to ```arr.length/2```.
 During each iteration, it swaps the element at index i with the element at the corresponding position from the end ```arr.length - i - 1```.
 The temporary variable ```temp``` is used to ensure that the original values are not overwritten before they are swapped.
-So this code reverses the array in correctly without losing data.
+So this code reverses the array in correctly without losing data.<br>
 **Part 2 - Researching Commands**
 # 4 interesting command-line options or alternate ways to use the command ```find```
 * ```-name``` This option is used to search for files and directories by name.
 It allows you to specify a name or use wildcards to match names.<br>